What you must do to keep Wales safe from coronavirus when arriving from abroad.

 Cover your mouth and nose with a disposable tissue when you cough or sneeze.
 Dispose of tissues into a plastic waste bag, and immediately wash your hands with soap and water for at least 20 seconds, rinse and dry thoroughly.

-If you do not have any coronavirus symptoms after 14 days, you can stop self-isolating.
-You will must then follow the rules to stay local to keep Wales safe.
+If you do not have any coronavirus symptoms after 14 days, you can stop isolating.
+You must still observe social distancing.

 You should look for any of the following symptoms in the 14 days after the day you arrive in the UK: